 Dr. Reed earned his BA in American Studies from Hampshire College (Amherst, MA), and his PhD in History from Columbia University (New York, NY).
 He is a fourth generation African American educator and third generation professor.
 Having spent his formative years in South West Atlanta, GA and New Haven, CT, Dr. Reed's research interests center on race, class, and inequality.
 In addition to being a historian of African American and 20th Century US History, Dr. Reed is a shred guitar enthusiast.

 Professor Reed's courses center on black social, political, and intellectual history.
 His courses draw from US urban and labor history.

-Professor Reed's research projects focus principally on the impact of race and class ideologies on black social reform during the first half of the twentieth century.
-Dr. Reed is the author of Not Alms But Opportunity: The Urban League and the Politics of Racial Uplift, 1910-1950, (UNC Chapel Hill Press, 2008) and is co-author of Renewing Black Intellectual History: The Ideological and Material Foundations of Black American Thought (Paradigm Publishers, 2009 hardcover, 2010 paperback).
-Dr. Reed is currently engaged in research for two books: Why Liberals Separate Race from Class (Verso) and New Deal Civil Rights: Class Consciousness and the Quest for Racial Equality, 1933-1948.
-Dr. Reed has received numerous grants and fellowships including the prestigious Kluge Postdoctoral Fellowship at the Library of Congress (Summer 2010 and Summer 2011) in support of New Deal Civil Rights.
+Professor Reed's research projects focus principally on the impact of race and class ideologies on African American civil rights politics and US public policy from the Progressive Era through the Presidency of Barack Obama.
+Dr. Reed is the author of Not Alms But Opportunity: The Urban League and the Politics of Racial Uplift, 1910-1950 (UNC Chapel Hill Press, 2008) and Toward Freedom: The Case Against Race Reductionism (Verso Books, 2020).
+He is also co-author of Renewing Black Intellectual History: The Ideological and Material Foundations of Black American Thought (Paradigm Publishers, 2009 hardcover, 2010 paperback).
+Professor Reed's articles have appeared in the Journal of American Ethnic History, LABOR, nonsite.org, Catalyst, Blackagendareport.com, Commondreams.org, Dissent Magazine, Jacobin, the Nation, and The New Republic.